 Luke Cage follows the titular character, introduced in Jessica Jones, a bulletproof ex-convict who only seeks to keep Harlem safe following his adventures with Jones in her own show.

-Iron Fist follows Danny Rand, a martial artist with mystical abilities.
+Iron Fist follows Danny Rand, a martial artist with mystical abilities as he combats The Hand, an ancient order who seek immortality.

 Daredevil Season 2 introduced The Punisher, a ruthless gunman hellbent on avenging his family’s deaths.
 Following The Punisher getting closure for their deaths, he goes his own way, opening up his own show coming later this year.

-Late 2017 will also introduce the show The Defenders, in which Iron Fist, Luke Cage, Jessica Jones and Daredevil all team up as one unit.
+2017 also introduced the show The Defenders, in which Iron Fist, Luke Cage, Jessica Jones and Daredevil all team up as one unit.

 There is also a series about Inhumans coming later this year, starring the Inhuman Royal Family of the Moon, who includes faces like Black Bolt, whose voice is utterly destructive.